Pirate-Hunter-Zoro/Digital-Twins/README.md

 * **Similarity Metrics:** The project will compare Cosine similarity, Euclidean distance, Manhattan distance, and a "Learned Metric" trained using a Siamese network.
 Mahalanobis distance has also been integrated for evaluating the quality of selected neighbors.
 * **Evaluation Framework:** An expert panel of four clinicians will provide "gold standard" similarity ratings.
 These will be compared against Med-Gemma's LLM-generated ratings.
 Key metrics will include Spearman correlation for predictive power and Inter-rater Reliability (ICC) to measure agreement between the LLM and experts.

-### 2.4.
-Timeline & Success Criteria

-* The project is planned over a ~12-week timeline with clear milestones for data extraction, model development, and analysis.
-* Success is defined by clear, pre-specified criteria, such as achieving a correlation ($\rho$) of $\ge0.7$ and an ICC of $\ge0.8$.

 ---

 ## 3. Key Concepts from Academic Literature